-Having been introduced in Europe, legislation came into effect in the UK on the 10th September 2009 with the purpose of improving road safety and upholding high standards of driving.
+Having been introduced in Europe, legislation came into effect in the UK on the 10th September 2009.
+Its purpose is to improve road safety and uphold high standards of driving.

 Who needs a Driver CPC?

-If you’re looking to drive buses, coaches or HGVs for a living and the vehicle is over 3.5 tonnes or with 9 or more passenger seats and it will be the main part of your job then you will need a Driver CPC qualification.
+You need a Driver CPC if you’re looking to drive buses, coaches or HGVs for a living.
+If the vehicle is over 3.5 tonnes or with 9 or more passenger seats and it will be the main part of your job then its essential.